 The accruals concept is the main principle applied when building the income statement.
 This means that sales are recognized in the period in which they are generated.
 The expenses associated with that revenue generation and/or period are also recognized.
 Expenses are matched with sales where possible, and if not possible, then with the time period in question.
 It’s important to note that the statement makes no attempt to report on the cash impact of either costs or expenses.

-Structure of an Income Statement
+Key Elements of the Income Statement

-Simply looks at the profit generated by a company from its main costs and income attributed from its goods or services.
+Gross Profit: Simply looks at the profit generated by a company from its main costs and income attributed from its goods or services.
 This can be calculated by subtracting the COGS from the revenue.

-This are the costs which are required to generate the sales and flow of income for the company but not directly associated with the goods/services.
+Operating Costs: These are the costs which are required to generate the sales and flow of income for the company but not directly associated with the goods/services.
 Such examples may include rent, advertising, utilities or insurance.

-This income is shown on the income statement of a company from debt financial investments and deposit accounts.
+Interest Income: This income is shown on the income statement of a company from debt financial investments and deposit accounts.

-This expense is shown on the income statement of a company from debt or capital leases.
+Interest Expense: This expense is shown on the income statement of a company from debt or capital leases.

-An unavoidable expense outside the control of the company, it varies on different tax rates but will be a percentage of pre-tax profit.
+Income Tax Expense: An unavoidable expense outside the control of the company, it varies on different tax rates but will be a percentage of pre-tax profit.
 The expense is disclosed separately on the statement due to this.

-This is the net earnings for the shareholders of the company in a given period once all expenses are included.
+Net Income: This is the net earnings for the shareholders of the company in a given period once all expenses are included.
 This figure will be the value before any dividend pay-outs.